cnrgl/Projects/encryption/README.md

 *Vigenere --> improved ceaser chiper

-*one-tap key --> uncrackable cipher method
+*one-time pad --> uncrackable cipher method

 *Base64 encoder+decoder  --> for more information see RFC standarts or wikipedia :)